ni/nimi-python/docs/nidigital/class.rst

             :param indices:

-                Specifies indices for the channels in the session.
+                Index list for the channels in the session.
 Valid values are from zero to the total number of channels in the session minus one.
-                The following types and formats are supported:
-                  - int - example: 0
-                  - Basic sequence - example: [0, range(2, 4)]
-                  - str - example: "0, 2, 3, 1", "0-3", "0:3"
+The index string can be one of the following formats:

+                -   A comma-separated list—for example, "0,2,3,1"
+                -   A range using a hyphen—for example, "0-3"
+                -   A range using a colon—for example, "0:3 "

-                The input can contain any combination of above types.
-Both out-of-order and repeated indices are supported ([2,3,0], [1,2,2,3]).
-White space characters, including spaces, tabs, feeds, and carriage returns, are allowed within strings.
+                You can combine comma-separated lists and ranges that use a hyphen or colon.
+Both out-of-order and repeated indices are supported ("2,3,0," "1,2,2,3").
+White space characters, including spaces, tabs, feeds, and carriage returns, are allowed between characters.
 Ranges can be incrementing or decrementing.